-Rather than just finding the perfect background for that one stitch project, I decided to do a larger color theory experiment.
-I purchased online a selection of warm and cool neutral fabrics, and gathered a selection of floss colors too.
-(The stitches I do are portraits, so it was mostly a selection of skin and hair tones).
-Once the fabric was delivered, I set off stitching some samplers of all the floss colors on all the fabric colors.
+Rather than just finding the perfect background for that one stitch project, I decided to do a larger color theory experiment – craft style!
+I purchased online a selection of warm and cool neutral

 The results really moved the color principles from theory to proof!
 Monitors don’t always display colors perfectly, but even here: notice how the same floss color looks so different on a different background.

-(If you are a cross stitcher yourself, there is an image at the end of this post that labels all the colors of fabric and floss.)
+(If you are a cross stitcher yourself, there is an image at the end of this post that labels all the colors of fabric and floss that I used.)

-I noticed that some floss colors were nearly invisible, receding backward even, on one color fabric… but practically jumped off of a different color fabric!
+I noticed that some floss colors were nearly invisible, receding backward even, on one color fabric… but then practically jumped off of a different color fabric!
 Some fabrics made the colors seem warmer, or cooler, or duller, or brighter.